 IPA President’s Prize Judging Panel

-To find out more about applying for the 2017/18 IPA Excellence Diploma contact firstname.lastname@example.org
+Find out more about the IPA Excellence Diploma

 The IPA launched the Excellence Diploma in 2004, under the presidency of Stephen Woodford, to raise the real and perceived professionalism and value of marketing communications.
 Diploma modules cover: the role of brands, people and brands, brands and channel thinking, brands and creativity, brands and measurement, and brands and leadership.
 Candidates are given a mentor from their agency for support and to help them put the thinking into practice.